lindseystead/foodbank-checkin-portfolio/README.md

 ---

 ## ✨ Why This Project Stands Out
-- **Solo Development**: Designed and built entirely by me from the ground up as a capstone project
+- **Solo Development**: Designed and built entirely by me from the ground up as a capstone project with many challenging moments along the way
 - **Agile Methodology**: Used agile development practices throughout the project lifecycle
 - **Real Production System**: Production-ready system ready for deployment and daily use
 - **Full Lifecycle Management**: From concept, system design and modeling, prototyping, to capstone to production